st. lazarus

 Territorial solutions and radical escalation (1933–1941)

-- Jan 1941 — Lehi’s Nazi alliance proposal.
-The Stern Gang submits a formal offer to a German diplomat in Ankara: ally with Nazi Germany, fight the British, and secure a totalitarian Jewish state.
+• Jan 1941 — Lehi’s Nazi alliance proposal.
+The Stern Gang submits a formal offer to a German diplomat in Ankara: ally with Nazi Germany, fight the British, and secure a totalitarian secular state.
 Ignored.
 (Lehi: small extremist Zionist militia.)

 Era II: The Suez Pivot (1942-1961)

-The 1942 Wannsee Conference formalized the Final Solution, signing the death warrant for Layer 1 (L1) - the decentralized network of European Jewish financial and cultural infrastructure accumulated over centuries.
+The 1942 Wannsee Conference formalized the Final Solution, signing the death warrant for Layer 1 (L1) - the decentralized network of European financial and cultural infrastructure accumulated over centuries.
 Six million dead.
 L1 was annihilated as a living system.
-Paradoxically, this apocalyptic loss generated something no diplomatic campaign could have manufactured: near-universal moral authority – the raw material from which Layer 3 (L3) would later be forged, and the leverage needed to begin constructing Layer 2 (L2).
+Paradoxically, this apocalyptic loss generated something no diplomatic campaign could have manufactured: near-universal moral authority – the raw material from which Layer 3 (L3), the Shield & Conduit, would later be forged, and the leverage needed to begin constructing Layer 2 (L2), hegemonic capture.

 Z quickly discovered that regional military supremacy had hard limits.
 The botched 1954 Lavon Affair (a false-flag bombing campaign in Egypt) and the 1956 Suez Crisis delivered a brutal lesson: tactical victories meant nothing if the global hegemon US could override the outcome with a single phone call.
 Eisenhower forced Israel, Britain, and France into humiliating withdrawal – the last time a US president would impose such costs on Israel.
 Suez was the pivot.
 Z diagnosed the structural vulnerability with precision: localized force fails against a hegemon's veto.
 Direct confrontation with US was unwinnable.
 The solution was not to fight the hegemon but to capture it.

 L2 Foundation – The Capture Infrastructure: Post-Suez, Z began systematically constructing the machinery of US policy capture.
-AIPAC was founded in 1953 and began perfecting the “scorecard” system – tracking Congressional votes and making support for Israel a binary litmus test for campaign viability.
+AIPAC was founded in 1953-54 (originally named AZPAC – American Zionist->Israeli Committee for Public Affairs) and began perfecting the “scorecard” system – tracking Congressional votes and making support for Israel a binary litmus test for campaign viability.
 The infrastructure operated through multiple channels:

 This was L2 under construction: not yet total capture, but the ratchet mechanisms being installed.